ThoughtWorksStudios/bobcat/README.md

 # DataGen

 A data generation tool.
-Just define was concepts in our input file format, and the tool will generate JSON objects that can be used to insert realistically looking data into your application.
+Just define concepts in our input file format, and the tool will generate JSON objects that can be used to insert realistic-looking data into your application.

 ## Getting Started